 - a.
 The state Small Forest Landowners Office is seriously underfunded and is not fully able to meet its original intent of providing adequate technical assistance to its clientele. - b.
 The Forestry Riparian Easement Program (FREP) is an excellent program but is seriously underfunded and has a multi-year backlog of applications. - c.
 It can be difficult for non-professionals to complete the Alternate Management Plans available to Small Forest Landowners.
 Additional technical assistance and simplified procedures would help. - d.
 The water and wildlife resources of the State of Washington are important and must be protected.
-All parties agreed that degradation has been occurring, although primary causes are generally considered to be conversion to urban use, run-off, and climate change, rather than forestry. - e.
-The current alternative RMZ's for exempt 20-acre parcels is a good program but is seldom used since most 20-acre parcel owners do not do active harvesting. - f.
+Most parties agreed that degradation has been occurring, although primary causes are generally considered to be conversion to urban use, run-off, and climate change, rather than forestry. - e.
+The current alternative RMZ's for exempt 20-acre parcels is an available program but is seldom used by SFL since most 20-acre parcel owners do not appear to be actively managing their forest land. - f.
 Any agreement reached here should only apply to the Westside; Eastside conditions are different.